teamniteo/handbook/2_Operations/work-process.md

 ## Quarterly Review and Planning

 Every quarter we take time to review, reflect, and plan for the next quarter.
-There are three tasks for the Quarterly Review and Planning: Partners Meeting, Review, and All Hands Meeting.
+There are three tasks for the Quarterly Review and Planning: Partners Meeting, Quarterly Review, and All Hands Meeting.

 ## Developers Session